animesharma/cowin-vaccine-tracker/README.md

 }
 ​
 ```
 These credentials will be used to send email notifications about vaccine availability to the recipient specified by the `--recipient` argument.
+Ensure that this information is accurately filled, otherwise email notifications will not work.